WendyQuarteer/Rock-paper-scissors-lizard-Spock/README.md

 - [x] JS: add a function to display the winner of each game.
 - [x] Js: add a function to display the total results.
 - [x] JS: add a function to the reset button to reset the game.
-- [] JS: maybe ad a scoreboard to count the total winning of each, player & computer.

 #### Nice graphics